 These tables run from $600 to $1200 a foot.

 These tables are designed to dazzle, with the finest materials and most imaginative design.
 Often complex AV applications.
 These tables are unique in every way.
-As with all our tables, the final price from Ultra Grade is a reflection of the choices the customer makes.
+As with all our modern conference tables, the final price from Ultra Grade is a reflection of the choices the customer makes.

 These tables start around $1200 foot.